 1 As of 1 July 2022, capital amounts exclude the transitional relief of recognizing ECL allowances and provisions in CET1 capital in accordance with FINMA Circular 2013/1 "Eligible capital - banks".
 2 Based on phase-in rules for RWA.
 Refer to "Swiss SRB going and gone concern requirements and information" below for more information.
 3 Calculated as 8% of total RWA, based on total capital minimum requirements, excluding CET1 buffer requirements.
 4 Swiss SRB going and gone concern requirements and information for UBS AG standalone are provided below in this section.
-5 Excludes on -BCBS capital buffer requirements, for risk-weighted positions that are directly or indirectly backed by residential properties in Switzerland.
+5 Excludes non-BCBS capital buffer requirements for risk-weighted positions that are directly or indirectly backed by residential properties in Switzerland.
 6 Represents the CET1 ratio that is available to meet buffer requirements.
-Calculated as the CET1 ratio innus the BCBS CET1 capital requirement and, where applicable, minus the BCBS tier 2 capital requirement met with CET1 capital.
-7 Calculated after the application of haircuts and inflow and outflow rates, as well as, where applicable, caps on Level 2 assets and cash inflows.
+Calculated as the CET1 ratio that is available to meet buffer requirements.
+Calculated as the CET1 ratio that is available to meet buffer requirements.
+Calculated as the CET1 ratio that is available to meet buffer requirements.
+Calculated as the CET1 ratio that is available to meet buffer requirements.
+Calculated as the CET1 ratio that is available to meet buffer requirements.
+Calculated as the CET1 ratio that is available to meet buffer requirements and inflow and outflow rates, as well as, where applicable, caps on Level 2 assets and cash inflows.
 Calculated based on an average of 63 data points in the fourth quarter of 2023 and 63 data points in the third quarter of 2023.
 For the prior-quarter data points, refer to the respective Pillar 3 Report, available under "Pillar 3 disclosures" at ubs.com/investors, for more information.
 8 In accordance with Art.
 17h para.
 3 and 4 of the Liquidity Ordinance, UBS AG standalone is required to maintain a minimum NSFR of at least 80% without taking into account excess funding of UBS Switzerland AG and 100% after taking into account such excess funding.